 Google Scholar Citations

 Dr. Courtney J. Fung is an assistant professor of International Relations.
-Her research addresses how rising powers, like China and India, address the norms and provisions for a global security order.
-She is particularly interested in how status affects these states as they address United Nations peacekeeping, intervention, and the responsibility to protect.
+Her research focuses on how rising powers, like China and India, address the norms and provisions for a global security order.
+She is particularly interested in how status affects these states as they address United Nations peacekeeping, intervention, and emerging norms, like the responsibility to protect.
 Her forthcoming Oxford University Press book explains China's varied response to intervention at the United Nations Security Council.
-Her research has been supported by a Hong Kong Research Grants Council Government Research Fund grant (GRF), a Hong Kong Research Grants Council Early Career Scheme (ECS) award, the Konosuke Matsushita Memorial Foundation, and the Scaife Foundation.
+Her research was most recently supported by a Hong Kong Research Grants Council Government Research Fund grant (GRF) and a Hong Kong Research Grants Council Early Career Scheme (ECS) award.
+Prior research funding included grants from the Konosuke Matsushita Memorial Foundation and the Scaife Foundation.

 Dr. Fung was most recently a 2016 – 2017 research fellow with the East Asia Institute in their Program on Peace, Governance, and Development in East Asia, and an honorary research fellow at the Department of Government and International Relations at the University of Sydney during a semester-long research sabbatical.
 She was previously a post-doctoral fellow with the now Columbia-Harvard China and the World Program, based at the Fairbank Center for Chinese Studies, Harvard University.
 She held pre-doctoral fellowships with the International Security Program at the Belfer Center for Science and International Affairs, Harvard University, and with the Global Peace Operations Program at the Center on International Cooperation, New York University.